Aquilegia coerulea: Culture

 Though it is not the standard form for a columbine, the long spurs and shape of the Colorado columbine's flower is the most recognized in the genus.
 The white and lavender variety of the columbine was officially instituted as the flower symbol of Colorado on 4 April 1899 by an act of the Colorado General Assembly.
 In 1925 the species was protected by law in Colorado, preventing needless destruction or waste of the flowers.
 It prohibits the digging or uprooting Colorado columbine plants on public lands and prohibits picking more than twenty-five flowers, buds, or stems in one day.
+In 1930 Albert B. Sanford, Assistant Curator of History at the State Historical Society, wrote that the flower was chosen as the state flower with the blue representing the blue skies and, "the white represent the snowy ranges of the mountains, and the yellow, the gold that first attracted people here in 1858."
+Three airplanes used by Dwight D. Eisenhower, one as a General and the Columbine II and Columbine III as President, were named for the state flower of Colorado.
+The name was selected by Eisenhower's grandchildren because of the connections of his wife, Mamie Doud, to the state.
+When a commemorative stamp for Colorado's centennial was finally issued in 1977 it prominently featured a Colorado columbine.

-In the 1890s there was also a group called the Columbine Association that sought to establish it as the national flower of the United States.
+In the 1890s there was also a group called the Columbine Association that sought to establish it as a symbol of the United States.
+This campaign for the native columbines, including Colorado columbine and American columbine, to be the national flower continued through the end of the 1920s, but ultimately the rose was selected as the national flower of the United States in 1986.
 It is used in the logos of the American Society of Plant Taxonomists as well as the Colorado Native Plant Society.

+Following the 1999 Columbine High School massacre in Columbine, Colorado, the columbine became a symbol of remembrance in Colorado.
+As of 2023, a specialty license plate depicting a columbine in honor of the victims and survivors of the massacre was the most popular specialty plate in Colorado.

+In the traditional medicine of the Goshute people the seeds of Colorado columbine would provide a heart medicine.
+The seeds were chewed as a general medicine and a tea made from the roots was used for belly pain and for when patients were "sick all over".